-- A. A manufactured storage container shall not be considered living quarters for any period of time. - B. A manufactured storage container must meet all front, rear, and side setbacks; provided, however, that the Land Use Department may approve a permit for a storage container to be in place for no more than 90 days in a calendar year which does not meet the setback requirements if, and only if, the Land Use Department determines it is not reasonably practical for a container to meet the setbacks on that particular lot due to its size and/or configuration. - C. Any property owner or lessee may have no more than two manufactured storage containers on a lot not to exceed 90 days per calendar year. - D. A container may remain on a lot for more than 90 days without a Special Exception as provided in subsection E below if, and only if, the property owner or lessee has a valid Land Use Permit for construction or demolition work on that property, and the container may remain only until the work under that Permit has been completed.
-A permit for the container must also be obtained from the Land Use Department. - E. Any storage container that is or is intended to be on a property for more than 90 days in any calendar year (other than those which fall within subsections C or D above) is considered a permanent storage container and is permitted only by Special Exception from the Zoning Board of Adjustment.
+- A. A manufactured storage container shall not be considered living quarters for any period of time. - B. A manufactured storage container must meet all front, rear, and side setbacks; provided, however, that the Land Use Department may approve a certificate for a storage container to be in place for no more than 90 days in a calendar year which does not meet the setback requirements if, and only if, the Land Use Department determines it is not reasonably practical for a container to meet the setbacks on that particular lot due to its size and/or configuration. - C. Any property owner or lessee may have no more than two manufactured storage containers on a lot not to exceed 90 days per calendar year. - D. A container may remain on a lot for more than 90 days without a Special Exception as provided in subsection E below if, and only if, the property owner or lessee has a valid Certificate of Zoning Ordinance Compliance for construction or demolition work on that property, and the container may remain only until the work under that Certificate has been completed.
+A certificate for the container must also be obtained from the Land Use Department.
+(Amended 2025) - E. Any storage container that is or is intended to be on a property for more than 90 days in any calendar year (other than those which fall within subsections C or D above) is considered a permanent storage container and is permitted only by Special Exception from the Zoning Board of Adjustment.

-4.4 Building Height (Amended 2011)
+4.4 Building Height (Amended 2011, 2025)

-No building or structure, or part thereof, shall exceed 35 feet in height as measured from the point thereof to the average natural or graded permanent ground level at the wall of the structure nearest to and below said high point, provided however, that this provision shall not apply to television and radio antennae, cell towers, lightning rods, cupolas, steeples, chimneys, utility poles, or parts of building designed exclusively for non-residential agricultural use.
+No building or structure, or part thereof, shall exceed 35 feet in height or 28 feet in height in the Lake district as measured from the point thereof to the average natural or graded permanent ground level at the wall of the structure nearest to and below said high point, provided however, that this provision shall not apply to television and radio antennae, cell towers, lightning rods, cupolas, steeples, chimneys, utility poles, or parts of building designed exclusively for non-residential agricultural use.